JF10R/Get-DistributionGroupMemberRecursive/README.md

 # Get-DistributionGroupMemberRecursive
 PowerShell script used to recursively get a list of all members within a Distribution Group.

+## How to use

+1. Execute the function code.
+2. Call the function:

+       Get-DistributionGroupMemberRecursive -Group "GroupName" | Export-csv -Path C:\test.csv -Delimiter ',' -Encoding 'UTF8'

 # Initializing the connection (Office 365)

 Here is how to setup the connection with Office 365 Exchange servers through Powershell: